 Interstitial ads are large-format ads with rich media and dense graphics.
 This means that interstitial ads will take a fair amount of time to be loaded on the readers’ screen.
 And we all know how devastating for the UX can be when users have to wait for an ad to load.

-Consequently, in the interest of avoiding that kind of problems, rest assured that the ad is rendered swiftly.
+Consequently, in the interest of avoiding that kind of problem, rest assured that the advertisement is rendered swiftly.
 Even more so, the ad should start loading before it’s triggered.
 So, when the time comes for the interstitial ad to be displayed, it won’t take that much time.
 Loading the ad beforehand can guarantee that your web app has a fully loaded interstitial ad prepared when the time comes for one to be displayed.

 Each ad network that you’ll use works differently.
-Many of them are credible, keep their ad servers on point, and demand from advertisers to conform with a strict set of rules.
-However, there are also other ad networks that are only interested in a quick revenue.
+Many of them are credible, keep their ad servers on point, and demand from advertisers to conform to a strict set of rules.
+However, there are also other ad networks that are only interested in quick revenue.
 They have no defined set of guidelines of any kind, and this is why the sites that use them experience page load and ad delays.

 With Google AdSense, one hardly comes across performance issues from Google’s server, but the same may not be true for different ad networks.